 What is an Energy Broker?

-Energy brokers, also known as energy consultants in the energy industry, act as intermediaries between energy producers and energy consumers.
+Energy brokers act as intermediaries between energy producers and energy consumers.
 These consultants perform job duties similar to real estate brokers or stockbrokers.
 More narrowly, the domain of energy brokers can encompass either the residential level or the industry level of energy consumers, depending upon the expertise and experience of the broker.